autopal-dev/junior-laravel-challenge/README.md

 - [Date Comparisons](https://laravel.com/docs/10.x/queries#where-clauses)

 ### Percentage Calculation
 How do you calculate what percentage of todos are completed?
-Think about edge cases (what if there are 0 todos?).
+Sounds like a simple math, doesn't it?

 ### Displaying a Progress Bar
 Bootstrap (already included) has built-in [progress bar components](https://getbootstrap.com/docs/5.3/components/progress/).